mozilla/application-services/megazords/ios-rust/focus/DEPENDENCIES.md

 [tokio](https://github.com/tokio-rs/tokio)

 ```
+MIT License

-Copyright (c) 2023 Tokio Contributors
+Copyright (c) Tokio Contributors

-Permission is hereby granted, free of charge, to any
-person obtaining a copy of this software and associated
+Permission is hereby granted, free of charge, to any person obtaining a copy
-documentation files (the "Software"), to deal in the
+of this software and associated documentation files (the "Software"), to deal
-Software without restriction, including without
-limitation the rights to use, copy, modify, merge,
+in the Software without restriction, including without limitation the rights
-publish, distribute, sublicense, and/or sell copies of
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-the Software, and to permit persons to whom the Software
+copies of the Software, and to permit persons to whom the Software is
-is furnished to do so, subject to the following
+furnished to do so, subject to the following conditions:
-conditions:

-The above copyright notice and this permission notice
+The above copyright notice and this permission notice shall be included in all
-shall be included in all copies or substantial portions
-of the Software.
+copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF
-ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
-SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
-CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-DEALINGS IN THE SOFTWARE.
+SOFTWARE.

 ```
 -------------